YangCatalog/yangre/README.md

 ## Getting Started

+## Getting Started

+After cloning the project:

+- compile and install the w3cgrep utility (it may be required to explicitly install and link with libxml2);
-After cloning the project, configure `config.py` with the appropriate paths for the yangre and w3cgrep executables.
+- configure `config.py` with the appropriate paths for the yangre and w3cgrep executables.
 I had some issues with yangre not finding the right library files, so I included an explicit path to the library.
-Feel free to remove or customize this as needed.
+Feel free to remove or customize this as needed
+.

 Best is to start it via the YANGRE.INI file as a UWSGI vassal (for example by linking /etc/uwsgi/vassals/yangre.ini to the yangre.ini of this repo).